KeeperAI

 Overview

-KeeperAI is an Agentic AI-powered threat detection system that automatically monitors and analyzes user sessions to identify suspicious or malicious behavior.
-The system, which is built using a Sovereign AI framework, works at the gateway level to generate real-time risk analyses from session recordings, helping security teams quickly detect potential threats.
+KeeperAI is an Agentic AI-powered threat detection system that automatically monitors and analyzes KeeperPAM privileged sessions to identify suspicious or malicious behavior.
+The system, built using a Sovereign AI framework performs all analysis at the gateway level - analyzing each command as it's entered and creates an encrypted session summary for later review.
+This helps security teams quickly detect potential threats during active privileged sessions.

 Key Features